 Modern Internet service like DSL and cable has higher download speeds, but satellite systems are 10-20x faster than dial-up.
 Satellite broadband can be useful for businesses split over multiple locations.
 Also unlike ADSL, satellite Internet speeds are not affected by distance from exchange.

-Satellite Internet is considered high speed Internet.
-But if your connection gets sluggish at some point,there are ways to improve your satellite Internet speed.
-Read on.
+Satellite Internet is considered high speed Internet, but there are ways to improve your satellite Internet speed.

-1. To receive a better signal, the satellite dish must be placed in an open location and has a clear line of sight to the sky.
+1. To receive a better signal, the satellite dish must be placed in an open location and have a clear line of sight to the sky.

 Placing it in an enclosed space can result in signal dropouts and slower Internet speed.